scottanderson42/aws_spectacle/README.md

 - [Twelve Factor App](https://12factor.net/) guidelines should be followed whenever possible.
 - Whenever possible, architect such that unneeded functionality, such as cross-region operation, is a matter of configuration and not a requirement.
+- When more than one AWS service is available for a particular reference architecture (eg. ECS vs. Kubernetes or CloudSearch vs. ElasticSearch) use the most up-to-date and well supported service.
+If both meet this criteria, use the most native to AWS.
+For these two examples we would choose ECS because Kubernetes is an outside product managed by Amazon, and ElasticSearch because CloudSearch has not been actively improved by Amazon for several years.

 ### But What About CodeCommit?